turgu1/esp32-oberon-compiler/Test/README.md

 # Test folder

-This forlder contains a suite of basic tests to be used on a ESP32 module to verify basic compiler generation capabilities.
+This folder contains a suite of basic tests to be used on a ESP32 module to verify basic compiler generation capabilities.

 To build everything and upload to the ESP32 development board, do the following commands: